-Signs of a broken bone include one or more of the following:
+A broken bone can cause one or more of the following signs and symptoms:

-- swelling, numbness, or bluish color of the injured area
+- bluish color, swelling, or visible deformity in the injured area

 - bone protruding through the skin